ukaea/scientific-python-cookiecutter/docs/source/ci.rst

 Travis-CI Configuration
 -----------------------

-The cookiecutter template has already generated a configuration file for Travis-CI, which is one of several CI services that are free for public open-source projects.
+If instead you are using GitHub, the cookiecutter template also has generated a configuration file for Travis-CI, which is one of several CI services that are free for public open-source projects.

 .. literalinclude:: example_travis.yml